mchehaitli/GreenGhost/docs.md

 # Theme Migration Guide

-To migrate your theme, we need the following files from your previous website:
+To migrate your theme and content, we need the following files from your previous website:

 ## Required Files:
 1. CSS Variables and Base Styles